 \subsection{Activation Outlier Analysis}

-As described in prior sections, \glm's weight can be quantized into INT4 to reduce parameter redundancy in the inference drastically.
-However, we also find that \glm's activations (i.e., hidden states between layers) cannot be appropriately quantized, as they contain value outliers, as is also suggested in concurrent literature~\citep{dettmers2022llm}.
-What is unique in \glm is that 30\% of its dimensions may present value outliers (Cf. Figure~\ref{fig:activation_outliers}), while other GPT-based LLMs (e.g., OPT-175B and BLOOM 176B) only have very few outlying dimensions~\citep{dettmers2022llm}.
-Therefore, the solution to decompose matrix multiplication for higher-precision computation in outlying dimensions proposed in~\citep{dettmers2022llm} does not apply to \glm.
+As is described in prior sections, \glm's weight can be quantized into INT4 to drastically cut down parameter redundancy in the inference.
+However, we also find that \glm's activations (i.e., hidden states between layers) cannot be properly quantized, as they contain value outliers as is also suggested in concurrent literature~\citep{dettmers2022llm}.

+What is special in \glm is that 30\% of its dimensions may present value outliers (Cf. Figure~\ref{fig:activation_outliers}), while other GPT-based LLMs (e.g., OPT-175B and BLOOM 176B) only has very few outlying dimensions~\citep{dettmers2022llm}.
+Therefore, the solution to decompose matrix multiplication for higher-precision computation in outlying dimensions proposed in~\citep{dettmers2022llm} is not applicable to \glm.

-We study whether these outliers can be ignored in LLM quantization, and the answer is ``no''.
-These values can be several orders of magnitude larger than typical activation values (Cf. Figure~\ref{fig:outlier_scale}).
+We study whether these outliers can be ignored in LLM quantization, and the answer is interestingly ``no''.
+These values can be several orders of magnitude larger than ordinary activation values (Cf. Figure~\ref{fig:outlier_scale}).
 While most values (accounts for 99.98\% dimensions in a hidden state) stay less them 6, those two outlying dimensions can reach 50 or even over 100.
-They are speculated to be some important clues for \glm and potentially other LLMs to memorize some fixed world or language knowledge.
-Thus, removing or omitting them in quantization can lead to significant performance degradation.
+They are speculated to be some important clues for \glm and potentially other LLMs to memorize some fixed world or language knowledge, and thus removing or omitting them in quantization can lead to significant performance degradation.